Seth Putnam: You're Fired

 You're Fired started in 2002.
 Within two months they had a nine-song demo recorded which eventually became the Warning EP and was released in 2002.
 After Putnam died, they made an EP called The End with Paulie Kraynak on guitar.
 Most of the riffs were written by Putnam and the album was also recorded with Putnam's Gibson SG, Marshall cabinet and the Ampeg SS-140C amplifier head borrowed from Paulie Kraynak that was also used on the Warning EP.
 The End was released in 2012 on vinyl and it also can be purchased on BandCamp along with the Warning EP.
 The song "Throw It Off" from their last EP was originally an Anal Cunt song with different lyrics.

-Adolf Satan

-Adolf Satan started in 2002 after Upsidedown Cross broke up.
-Putnam played drums for the band for a brief period of time.
-He eventually quit and Nate Linehan joined.
-They recorded a demo in 2003 and eventually made a self-titled studio album.
-They recorded another demo in 2006 before breaking up two years later.

 Upsidedown Cross

 Upsidedown Cross started in 1989 after Larry Lifeless' band "Kilslug" had a violent breakup.
 The first lineup featured Larry (vocals), Cheez (bass), and Scott Vangel (guitar) who went by "Shoehorn" in the band.
 Taang!
 Records thought the band were too insane to deal with, and wouldn't sign them unless Rico Pertoleum (ex-Kilslug) was in the band, he was kicked out after the songwriting for the first record was done.
 J. Mascis from Dinosaur Jr. filled in on drums for the first album.
 Throughout the 90's they had different lineup changes and had a few more releases.
 Seth Putnam ended up joining them on guitar and did one show with them which also turned out to be the band's last show before they eventually broke up, Seth ended up moving to Texas.
 There were plans to get the band back together with Josh Martin on guitar.
 According to Josh, Cheez wasn't in any state to be playing an instrument, so he ended up starting Adolf Satan instead.
 When Seth moved back to Boston him and Josh became the two guitarists for the band, Seth ended up quitting the band in March 2003.
 Seth and Josh never recorded anything with the band despite Seth being credited on their split with Sloth, Cheez decided to put out an old recording and credit the lineup they had at the time.
 In 2011 Upsidedown Cross became a two-piece with Seth on drums and Larry on vocals and guitar.
 Some rehearsal footage exists of the band.